 Teaching Kids to Be Good People

-And so Annie Fox comes along with Teaching Kids To Be Good People: Progressive Parenting for the 21st Century, which attempts to take our world and our children as they are in our present culture and understand where they are coming from, rather than trying to invent a utopian world that doesn't exist.
+And so Teaching Kids to Be Good People: Progressive Parenting for the 21st Century, which attempts to take our world and our children as they are in our present culture and understand where they are coming from, rather than trying to invent a utopian world that doesn't exist.

 Key to her lessons in every section of the book is open dialogue and communication between parent and child (you could call this book Teaching Parents to be Good Communicators).
 Where it really succeeds is getting parents to understand that a thoughtful and considered response to kids and their problems in everyday life is teaching children way more than parents realize about how to deal with the world.